ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 Run the Workflow Using Stand-Alone Scripts
 ---------------------------------------------

-The regional workflow can be run using standalone shell scripts in cases where the Rocoto software is not available on a given platform.
+The SRW App workflow can be run using standalone shell scripts in cases where the Rocoto software is not available on a given platform.
 If Rocoto *is* available, see :numref:`Section %s <UseRocoto>` to run the workflow using Rocoto.

 .. attention::

    When working on an HPC system, users should allocate a compute node prior to running their experiment.
 The proper command will depend on the system's resource manager, but some guidance is offered in :numref:`Section %s <WorkOnHPC>`.
-It may be necessay to reload the regional workflow (see :numref:`Section %s <SetUpPythonEnv>`).
+It may be necessay to reload the workflow environment (see :numref:`Section %s <SetUpPythonEnv>`).
 It may also be necessary to load the ``build_<platform>_<compiler>`` scripts as described in :numref:`Section %s <CMakeApproach>`.

 #. ``cd`` into the experiment directory.
 For example, from ``ush``, presuming default directory settings: